 Like many Formula One drivers, Fisichella began kart racing as a youngster.
 In 1992, he competed in the Italian Formula Three series with RC Motorsport, finishing runner-up in 1993 and winning the championship in 1994, with victories in Monaco and Macau.
 He briefly left open-wheel racing to drive for Alfa Romeo in the international touring car series before moving to Formula One in 1996 with Minardi.
 Mid-season, he was replaced by Giovanni Lavaggi due to funding issues.

 Fisichella made his full F1 debut in 1997 with Jordan, scoring his first podium in Canada and outperforming reigning Formula Nippon champion Ralf Schumacher.
-At Hockenheim, he led much of the race before a puncture, and Gerhard Berger’s inspired driving denied him a win.
-A superb second-place finish behind Schumacher at Spa in wet conditions marked him as a real talent, leading to his move to Benetton in 1998.
+At Hockenheim, he led much of the race before a puncture, and Gerhard Berger‘s inspired drive denying him a win.
+A superb second-place finish behind Schumacher at Spa in wet conditions labelled him as a real talent, leading to his move to Benetton in 1998.

 The 1999 season was similarly inconsistent, with a few podiums and heartbreak at the Nürburgring when a crash cost him a potential win.
 In 2000, early podiums were followed by a poor second half, and despite outclassing teammate Alex Wurz, he saw limited success.
 In 2001, with Renault owning the team, experiments with wide-angle engines hampered performance, but Fisichella still managed a strong drive at Spa to secure a podium.
 However, he was forced to leave for Jordan in 2002, where he struggled with an uncompetitive car.

 In 2003, despite Jordan using Ford engines, a freak win in Brazil gave Fisichella his first victory.
-He moved to Sauber in 2004, hoping to use it as a springboard to Ferrari, and drove well, outpacing Felipe Massa.
-This rekindled interest from old team boss Briatore, leading to his return to Benetton (now Renault) in 2005.
+He moved to Sauber in 2004, hoping to use it as a springboard to Ferrari, and drove well, out-driving teammate Felipe Massa.
+A rekindled interest from old team boss Flavio Briatore led to his return to Benetton (now Renault) in 2005.
 A win at Melbourne seemed like a breakthrough, but poor luck and Fernando Alonso‘s dominance overshadowed him.
 Technical problems and missed opportunities, like a last-lap loss to Kimi Raikkonen at Suzuka, raised questions about his mindset.

 In 2006, he remained overshadowed by Alonso but was retained for 2007 when Alonso left for McLaren.
 In 2007, Fisichella became Renault’s team leader, with young Finn Heikki Kovalainen as his teammate and Nelson Piquet Jr. as the team’s test driver.

-In 2008, with Renault re-signing Fernando Alonso and Nelson Piquet Jr. promoted to a full time race seat, Giancarlo Fisichella joined the Force India team as the number one driver alongside Adrian Sutil.
-This marked his third stint with the former Jordan team.
-During the 2008 Monaco Grand Prix, he became the 9th driver to compete in 200 Grand Prix.
+In 2008, with Renault re-signing Fernando Alonso and Nelson Piquet Jr. promoted to a full-time race seat, Giancarlo Fisichella joined the Force India team as the number-one driver alongside Adrian Sutil.
+This was his third stint with the former Jordan team.
+During the 2008 Monaco Grand Prix, he became the ninth driver to compete in 200 Grands Prix.
 Despite a few promising moments, such as briefly running fifth in Brazil, Fisichella and the Force India team finished the season without any points.

 Amidst rumours, Fisichella replaced Luca Badoer at Ferrari, starting from the 2009 Italian Grand Prix following Felipe Massa’s injury.
 He signed a contract as Ferrari’s driver for the rest of the 2009 season and as a reserve driver for 2010, though he remained open to racing for another team in 2010.
 Despite being linked to Sauber and Force India, he stayed with Ferrari as a test driver in 2010.